essdot/js-lessons/doc/prototypes.md

 }
 ```

 Here, the `factory` function does what we're looking for in a constructor - it creates and returns an object with properties we want.
-And we avoid the pitfalls of `new`, and we're not locked in for the future.
-Later, if we decide that `factory` should return an object from an internal pool of objects, instead of creating a new one every time, we can make that change and it won't affect users of `factory` at all.

-## `instanceof` operator

-`instanceof` takes two operands: an object on the left, and a function on the right. `instanceof` returns `true` if the function is the constructor of the object, or any object in the prototype chain.

-(Technically, it can take any value on the left side.
-But only objects have constructors, so if the left-hand value is not an object, it will return `false`.)
+When you call this function, you get a new object back.
+If the implementation of creating that object changes, it doesn't matter -- callers just care that they call the function and get an object back.

+This is another way to create objects without constructors and `new`.
+With this way, notice how simple it is to create an object with a given prototype.
+Instead of setting the `prototype` property of a function and then calling the function with `new` (clumsy and error-prone), we just call `Object.create`.
+Keep this in mind when designing modules that create objects.

 # "Subclassing"

-You can use JavaScript's prototype inheritance to simulate OO-style subclass inheritance.
+You can use JavaScript's prototypal inheritance to simulate OO-style subclass inheritance.
 Unfortunately, doing this is a bit clunky.
 To simulate subclassing, you:

 1. set the "subclass" prototype to an object whose prototype is the "superclass" prototype.
 This link is what makes the "subclass" inherit from the "superclass" -- all the "subclass" objects descend from an object that descends from the "superclass".
 1. call the "superclass" constructor in the context of the object being constructed.
 This ensures that any setup that happens in the "superclass" constructor happens to the "subclass" objects too.